sakaki-/nspawn-gentoo-jitsi-meet/README.md

 > An automatic renewal job is also scheduled for you, which will keep this certificate up-to-date, restarting the webserver and turnserver as required.

-In the browser, allow use of your camera / microphone when prompted, and then click on <kbd>I am the host</kbd> in the pop-up dialog which appears, and use the credentials above (in this example "admin" / "horse-battery-staple"; obviously, adapt as appropriate).
+In the browser, allow use of your camera / microphone when prompted, and then click on <kbd>I am the host</kbd> in the pop-up dialog which appears, and use the credentials above (in this example "admin" / "horse-battery-staple" (without quotation marks); obviously, adapt as appropriate).
 The new meeting will start, and you will see yourself on screen.
 You should then be able to send the meeting URL (click the circular (i) icon at the bottom of the window to see it, or look in your browser address bar) to others to enable them to join - they will not require these credentials (however, you *can* set a 'room' password before inviting any guests, if you wish, again via the circular (i) icon).
 Note that as you have an externally valid TLS certificate, users can *also* join via the official Android or iOS Jitsi apps.

 > To allow Android or iOS app users to *initiate* new meetings, you'll need to have them add your host address (in this example, `https://foo.barfoo.org/`) in the Server URL field, under the settings tab of the app (you will also need to let them know the convener credentials &mdash; here, "admin" / "horse-battery-staple").